PlugFox/foxic/FIRESTORE.md

-# Firestore & Storage Data Model for Icon Font Projects
+# Firestore Data Model for Icon Font Projects

-This document describes the complete data model and storage structure for a service where users can create projects, upload SVG icons, and generate icon fonts.
+This document describes the data model for a service where users can create projects, upload SVG icons, and generate icon fonts.

-Authentication is handled by **Firebase Authentication**, access control by **Firestore Security Rules**, and bulk icon storage by **Firebase Storage**.
+Authentication is handled by **Firebase Authentication**, access control by **Firestore Security Rules**, and icon storage by **compressed blobs in Firestore documents**.

-**Design Philosophy**: Minimize Firestore reads/writes through denormalization, immutable storage patterns, and aggressive client-side caching.
+**Design Philosophy**: Minimize Firestore reads/writes through denormalization, compressed blob storage in dedicated documents, and aggressive client-side caching.
+SVG icons are stored as fflate-compressed archives with a 1MB size limit per document.

 ---